 To do this, they combined foods from the Mediterranean and DASH diets that had been shown to benefit brain health.

-Thus, the MIND diet encourages its followers to eat berries, but does not emphasize consuming fruit in general.
+Thus, the MIND diet encourages eating berries but does not emphasize consuming fruit in general.

 Currently, there are no set guidelines for how to follow the MIND diet.
-Simply eat more of the 10 foods the diet encourages you to eat, and eat less of the five foods the diet recommends you limit.
+You can simply eat more of the 10 foods that the diet encourages and eat less of the 5 foods that it recommends you limit.

 The next two sections discuss which foods to eat and which to avoid on the diet.

-- All other vegetables: Try to eat another vegetable in addition to the green leafy vegetables at least once a day.
-It is best to choose non-starchy vegetables because they have a lot of nutrients with a low number of calories.
+- All other vegetables: Try to eat another vegetable in addition to the green leafy vegetables at least once per day.
+It’s best to choose non-starchy vegetables because they provide a lot of nutrients for a low number of calories.

-- Berries: Eat berries at least twice a week.
-Although the published research only includes strawberries, you should also consume other berries like blueberries, raspberries and blackberries for their antioxidant benefits (5, 6).
+- Berries: Eat berries at least twice per week.
+Berries such as strawberries, blueberries, raspberries, and blackberries all have antioxidant benefits (

 - Olive oil: Use olive oil as your main cooking oil.
 Check out this article for information about the safety of cooking with olive oil.

-- Fish: Eat fish at least once a week.
-It is best to choose fatty fish like salmon, sardines, trout, tuna and mackerel for their high amounts of omega-3 fatty acids.
+- Fish: Eat fish at least once per week.
+It is best to choose fatty fish such as salmon, sardines, trout, tuna, and mackerel for their high amounts of omega-3 fatty acids.

-- Beans: Include beans in at least four meals every week.
-This includes all beans, lentils and soybeans.
+- Beans: Include beans in at least four meals per week.
+This category includes all beans, lentils, and soybeans.

-- Poultry: Try to eat chicken or turkey at least twice a week.
+- Poultry: Try to eat chicken or turkey at least twice per week.
 Note that fried chicken is not encouraged on the MIND diet.

-If you are unable to consume the targeted amount of servings, don’t quit the MIND diet altogether.
-Research has shown that following the MIND diet even a moderate amount is associated with a reduced risk of Alzheimer’s disease (9).
+If you’re unable to consume the target number of servings, don’t quit the MIND diet altogether.
+Research has shown that following the MIND diet even to a moderate degree is associated with a reduced risk of Alzheimer’s disease and cognitive impairment (

 When you’re following the diet, you can eat more than just these 10 foods.
 However, the more you stick to the diet, the better your results may be.

-According to research, eating more of the 10 recommended foods and less of the foods to avoid has been associated with a lower risk of Alzheimer’s disease, and better brain function over time (9, 10).
+According to research, eating more of the 10 recommended foods and less of the foods that the diet recommends avoiding has been associated with a lower risk of Alzheimer’s disease and better brain function over time (

-Summary: The MIND diet encourages the consumption of all kinds of vegetables, berries, nuts, olive oil, whole grains, fish, beans, poultry and a moderate amount of wine.
+The MIND diet encourages the consumption of all kinds of vegetables, berries, nuts, olive oil, whole grains, fish, beans, poultry, and a moderate amount of wine.

 The MIND diet recommends limiting the following five foods:

-- Cheese: The MIND diet recommends limiting your cheese consumption to less than once per week.
+- Cheese: The MIND diet recommends eating cheese less than once per week.

-- Red meat: Aim for no more than three servings each week.
-This includes all beef, pork, lamb and products made from these meats.
+- Red meat: Aim for no more than three servings per week.
+This category includes all beef, pork, lamb, and products made from these meats.

 - Fried food: The MIND diet highly discourages fried food, especially the kind from fast-food restaurants.
 Limit your consumption to less than once per week.

-- Pastries and sweets: This includes most of the processed junk food and desserts you can think of.
-Ice cream, cookies, brownies, snack cakes, donuts, candy and more.
-Try to limit these to no more than four times a week.
+- Pastries and sweets: This includes most of the processed snack foods and desserts you may think of — ice cream, cookies, brownies, snack cakes, doughnuts, candy, and more.
+Try to limit these to no more than four times per week.

-Researchers encourage limiting your consumption of these foods because they contain saturated fats and trans fats.
+Researchers encourage limiting your consumption of these foods because they contain saturated fats.

-Summary: The MIND diet encourages limiting your consumption of butter and margarine, cheese, red meat, fried food, pastries and sweets because they contain large amounts of saturated fat and trans fat.
+The MIND diet encourages limiting your consumption of butter and margarine, cheese, red meat, fried food, pastries, and sweets because they contain large amounts of saturated fat and trans fat.

-The current research on the MIND diet has not been able to show exactly how it works.
-However, the scientists who created the diet think it may work by reducing oxidative stress and inflammation.
+The current research on the MIND diet has not been able to determine exactly how the diet works.
+However, scientists think it may work by reducing oxidative stress and inflammation (

-Oxidative stress occurs when unstable molecules called free radicals accumulate in the body in large quantities.
+Oxidative stress occurs when unstable molecules called free radicals accumulate in the body in large amounts.
 This often causes damage to cells.
-The brain is especially vulnerable to this type of damage.
+The brain is especially vulnerable to this type of damage (

 Because the MIND diet is a hybrid of these two diets, the foods that make up the MIND diet probably also have antioxidant and anti-inflammatory effects.

-The antioxidants in berries and the vitamin E in olive oil, green leafy vegetables and nuts are thought to benefit brain function by protecting the brain from oxidative stress (20).
+The antioxidants in berries and the vitamin E in olive oil, green leafy vegetables, and nuts are thought to benefit brain function by protecting the brain from oxidative stress (

-Summary: Researchers believe that the antioxidant and anti-inflammatory effects of foods encouraged in the MIND diet may help lower the risk of dementia and slow the loss of brain function that can occur with aging.
+Researchers believe that the antioxidant and anti-inflammatory effects of foods encouraged on the MIND diet may help lower the risk of dementia and slow the loss of brain function that can occur with aging.